m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 Fill in columns `B`, `C`, and `D` for essay 12.
  - Open `12.txt`.
  - You can see the author is listed as HAMILTON.
- - You can use Sublime Text to count the numbers of "upon"s.
+ - You can use Sublime Text to count the number of "upon"s.
    There are seven.
 Six have a lowercase `u` and one has an uppercase `U`.
    **Deselect the case sensitivity icon `Aa` so that Sublime Text says 7.**
  - Press `ESC` to stop using "Find".